"Elsa! Pssst—Elsa! Wake up, wake up, wake up!"

 No. The mere thought of her kind, innocent sister being bullied caused a burning ire that threatened to—

 That night, Anna lay wide awake in bed, trying to make sense of what happened between her and Elsa.
 She cursed herself, having messed up such a precious chance to spend time with her sister.
 She had to ruin it by impulsively blurting out stupid suggestions.
 The look on Elsa's face when she had shoved her out of the room sent chills down Anna's spine.
 It was a look of pure loathing.
 Did Elsa hate her that much?
 Did her sister blame her for the consequences of all the stupid, careless things she did?
 Like jumping on thin ice.
 That was her first act of ingenuity.
-And ignoring the crack in the mug when her sister offered it to her, which caused both of their fingers to get burned by hot liquid.
-And almost pulling Elsa into the path of a flying hockey puck.
+And almost pulling Elsa down with her when she'd lost her footing at the skating rink.
 Not considering the table when she was fighting with her sister over the first sip of some stupid coconut drink, and carelessly pushing the glass into it.
 She was grateful that Elsa wasn't physically hurt by any of her carelessness, but she had always heard their mother berating Elsa, when it was her own fault.

 She was sure her older sister resented her, and she deserved it, for the times that their mother blamed her for incidents that she shouldn't have been faulted with.
 Now Elsa didn't even want to be seen with her in public.
 Elsa would probably be the laughingstock of her school if anyone found out she had such a stupid klutz for a sister.